Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/requirements/use-case-descriptions.md

 4. User clicks on "Scan QR Code" and asked for permissions to use camera
 5. User clicks on Either on Allow once, Always Allow, or while using this app
 6. User camera pops up and is allowed to scan the QR code presented by group leader
-7. After successful scan, User is automatically added to the group.
+7. After successful scan, User is automatically added to the group

 ## Use Case 10: Join Group Via Share Code
 1. Users signs into account in GroupMeet and is brought to the home screen